rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 ### `onValue`

-This script is called when the widget receives a value.
+This script is called when the widget's value updates and when it receives a value.

 The following variables are available in this context: